bozsahin/thebench/README.md

 A NOTE FOR THE DISCERNING TECHY:

-Apart from setting a package directory for <code>thebench</code> in your user space, some files are maintained using via the installer mechanism to keep things organized and available from anywhere in the computer:
+Apart from setting a package directory for <code>thebench</code> in your user space, the installer creates some files to keep things organized and available from anywhere in the computer.
+There are four of them:

-<code>~/.thebenchhome</code> This file contains the full path of thebench repository.
+<code>~/.thebenchhome</code> This file contains the full path of thebench repository in your installation.

-<code>~/.thebenchhistory</code> This file contains history of command use, for easier recall.
+<code>~/.thebenchhistory</code> This file contains history of your command use for easier recall.

-<code>~/bin/bench</code> This file contains the full python command line to reach thebench from anywhere.
+<code>~/bin/bench</code> This file contains the full python command line to reach thebench from anywhere
+in your user space.

 <code>~/bin/bench.train</code> This is a  symbolic link to the trainer <code>bench.train.sh</code> used by the
 tool.